Pete Mickeal

 Fenton Pete Mickeal (born February 22, 1978) is an American former professional basketball player, that served as an NBA scout for the Minnesota Timberwolves and Washington Wizards.
 He was selected by the Dallas Mavericks in the second round, with the 58th pick of the 2000 NBA draft.
 He currently serves as the president of Mickeal Sports Group (MSG) which specializes in marketing and placing professional basketball players worldwide.
-Mickeal, is considered one of the greatest american player's to ever play in Europe.
+Mickeal, is considered one of the greatest American players to ever play in Europe.
 With 12 cup championships in the (ACB) Spain which is widely considered the second best league in the world.
 Along with a 2010 Euroleague Championship with Barcelona, he is a Junior college Hall of Famer with 2 national championships at Indian Hills.
 He is the current president of the Myrtle Beach International Combine, a college pre-draft combine that broke records in 2021 with 400,000 views on Twitch.